Delip-88/College/Note.md

 * __System.Collection.Generic__

     ### Generics classes
-    * The generic class can be defined by outtin hte <T> sign after teh class name.
+    * The generic class can be defined by outtin hte <T> sign after the class name.
     * The collections framework uses the concept of Generics in C#.